 Similar to the InterRail ticket, supplements are required on premium rail services such as the Thalys and night-time trains.

 Continuous InterRail and Eurail passes are a great way to get a flavour of many European cities.
 The trick is to compromise between travel and stopping over.
 Travel during night-time can save on accommodation costs but can be tiring and you won't see much scenery at night.
 Remember that southern countries have relatively cheap rail tickets so to get better value from the pass you should also tackle some of the more expensive rail nations in the north of Europe.

-Kruidvat Day Tickets - A couple of times a year Dutch chemist chain Kruidvat offers unlimited travel day cards (valid weekends only, limited dates) in 2nd class on the NS network for just €14.
-These are targeted at locals rather than visitors.
-They can be exceptionally good value but sell out very quickly.
+Dutch Rail Day Ticket offers - A few times a year Dutch chemist chain Kruidvat offers unlimited travel day cards (valid weekends only, limited dates) in 2nd class on the Dutch rail network for just €14.
+These are targeted at locals rather than visitors and can be exceptionally good value.
+They can only be bought in Kruidvat stores (no online sales) and tend to sell out very quickly.

 Similar day ticket offers are occasionally available from other Dutch shops such as Blokker (a household store) and Albert Heijn supermarket.